In this article, we’ll go through the difference between inside sales vs. outside sales. We’ll define:

 However, inside and outside sales have one primary difference: their methods of communication.

 Inside salespeople need to master remote communication skills.
 If they’re selling via online chat sessions, they need to be fast typists and know how to convey the right emotions in their conversations.
 If they’re selling over the phone, they need to focus on voice inflection, ensuring they sound engaged and excited.
-Their body language and presentation rarely factors in.
+Their body language and presentation rarely factor in.

 Which Is Better: Outside Sales or Inside Sales?